MelvinMallari/computer-science-notes/distributed-systems.md

     * this disadvantage makes it impractical that all nodes are synchronous writes, instead we usually have only one synchronous follower.
 This is called a _semi-syncronous_ configuration.
 * Often leader-based replication is configured to be completely async.
 This means writes are not guaranteed durable.

+### Setting up new followers
+* Can't just copy from one node to another, data is in flux.
+* Process is:
+  * take a snapshot of leader's database
+  * copy snapshot to new follower node
+  * follower connects to leader, requests all changes since snapshot was taken.
+  * follower processes the backlog of data changes until it's _caught up_

+### Handling node outtages
+* Follower Failure: Catch-up recovery
+  * follower keeps a log of data changes received from leader
+  * from it's log it knows its last processed transaction and request the backlogged changes from the leader
+* Leader failure: Failover
+  * One of the followers needs to be the new leader, in a process called _failover_
+    * _Determine that the leader has failed_: if the leader node hasn't responded for some period of time it is assumed dead.
+    * _Choosing new leader_: Done through election process (chosen by majority of remaining replicas) or elected by a previously elected _controller node_.
+Best candidate usually one with most up-to-date log.
+Getting node agreement is a consensus problem.
+    * _Reconfigure the system to use the new leader_: clients must now send requests to new leader.
+Old leader must be ensured to transition into a follower.
+  * Many things can go wrong during failover:
+    * Old leader rejoins cluster after new leader chosen, what happens any write discrepancy?
+Common solution is to discard old leader's writes, but this may violate durability expectations.
+    * Discarded writes are dangerous if other storage systems outside the database need to be coordinated with db's contents.
+    * Fault scenario in which two nodes believed to be leader called _split brain_.
+Safety shtudown mechanism must be carefully designed in this scenario.

+### Implementation of Replications log
+**Statement-based replication**
+Simple implementation is leader logs every write request and sends that statement log to followers.
+This means that every follower executes that SQL statement.
+Breaks down during the following
+  - any nondeterministic function like NOW() or RAND() produces incorrect replication
+  - autoincrementing columns
+  - statements that have side effects
+Other replication methods are mostly used now a days.
+**Write-ahead log (WAL) shipping**
+The log is an append-only sequence of bytes containing all writes to the database.
+Leader sends this to its followers.
+Used by PostgreSQL nand Orgacle.
+Disadvantage is that that the logs describe the data at a very low level in a way that's coupled to the storage engine.
+Operationally this means that all nodes must go down to during versioning update because different storage enginer versions are incompatible.
+**Logical (row-based) log replication**
+ A sequence of records describing writes to a database at the granularity of a row.
+Logical logs are decoupled from storage engine internals, allowing backwards compatibility.
+ **Trigger-based replication**
+A trigger lets you register custom application code that automatically executes data change in the db.
+Great overhead and prone to bugs and limitations, but is useful due to flexibility.

+### Problems with replication lag
+* If you read from a follower that has yet to be update, you will get conflicting information
+* Follower will catch up eventually given a long enough wait in what is known was _eventual consistency_ **Reading your own writes**